SveltePress/sveltepress/packages/docs-site/src/routes/+page.md

 ---
 title: Home Page
 heroImage: /sveltepress@3x.png
-tagline: A simple, easy to use content centered site build tool & preserve the full power of Sveltekit.
+tagline: A simple, easy to use content centered site build tool with the full power of Sveltekit.
 actions:
   - label: Quick start
     to: /guide/quick-start